 The Python break Statement is an important one used to alter the flow of a program.
-We would like to share two examples to display the working functionality of the Python Break statement in both For loop and While loop
+We want to share two examples to display the working functionality of the Break statement in both For loop and the While loop.

-Loops are used to execute certain block of code for n number of times until the test condition is false.
-There will be some situations where, we have terminate the loop without executing all the lines.
-In these situations we can use this one, and the Python break statement terminates loop.
+Loops execute a specific code block for n number of times until the test condition is false.
+There will be some situations where we have to terminate the loop without executing all the lines.
+In these situations, we can use this Python break statement to terminate the for or while loop.

-The Python break statement is very useful to exit from For, While and Nested Loops.
-While executing these code blocks, if the compiler finds this inside them, the compiler will stop executing the code inside it and exit immediately from the iteration.
+The Python break statement is beneficial to exit the control from For, While, and Nested Loops.
+While executing these code blocks, if the compiler finds this inside, it will stop running the code inside it and exit immediately from the iteration.
+Its syntax is

-For example, we have 5 lines of code inside the loop and we want to exit from it when certain condition is True otherwise, it has to execute them.
-In these situations we can place the Python Break statement inside the If condition.
+For example, we have 5 lines of code inside the loop, and we want to exit from it when a certain condition is True; otherwise, it has to execute them.
+We can place the Python Break statement inside the If condition in these situations.

-If the condition is True then compiler will execute this statement.
-It means, the Python break Statement will exit the controller from the loop completely.
-Otherwise, it will execute all block of code.
+If the condition is True, then the compiler will execute this statement.
+It means the break Statement will completely exit the controller from the iteration.
+Otherwise, it will run all blocks of code.

 Python break Statement in For and While loop

-In this program, We are going to use the Python break in For Loop to exit from the block iteration.
+This program will use the break in For Loop to exit from the block iteration.

-In this Python break statement in for loop example, First, we used the for with range() and we are not going to explain the iteration wise execution here.
+In this break statement in for loop example, First, we used the for with range(), and we are not going to explain the iteration-wise execution here.

 Inside the for loop, we placed the If condition to test whether i is equal to 6.
-If the condition is false then Python break will skip this and print that number as output.
-In Our case 0, 1, 2, 3, 4, 5 using the print function.
+If the condition is false, it will skip and print that number as output.
+In Our case, 0, 1, 2, 3, 4, 5 using the print function.

 for i in range(0, 11): if i == 6: break print("The Value of the Variable i is: ", i)